Here’s a look at the bombing of Pan Am Flight 103.

 Two hundred fifty-nine people on board the New York-bound Boeing 747 were killed, along with 11 people on the ground.

-Libyans Abdel Baset Ali Mohmed al Megrahi and Al Amin Khalifah Fhimah were tried for the bombing, and Al Megrahi was found guilty, while Fhimah was found not guilty.
+Libyans Abdelbeset Ali Mohmed al Megrahi and Al Amin Khalifah Fhimah were tried for the bombing.
+Al Megrahi was found guilty, while Fhimah was found not guilty.

-Other Facts: The suspects were tried in a Scottish court at Camp Zeist, a former U.S. air base 20 miles south of the Dutch capital of Amsterdam.
+The suspects were tried in a Scottish court at Camp Zeist, a former US air base 20 miles south of the Dutch capital of Amsterdam.
 The Dutch declared 30 acres of the 100-acre base Scottish territory so that the trial could be held in a neutral country as al Megrahi, Fhimah and Libyan leader Moammar Gadhafi had wanted.
-There was no jury; three Scottish judges presided, with a fourth as reserve.
+There was no jury; three Scottish judges presided, with a fourth as a reserve.

 Authorities said al Megrahi and Fhimah manufactured the bomb out of Semtex plastic explosives, concealed it in a Toshiba cassette recorder, hid the recorder in a Samsonite suitcase and slipped the suitcase aboard an Air Malta flight headed from Malta to Frankfurt, Germany.
 The unaccompanied bag is believed to have been transferred to a Pan Am flight to London and then to Flight 103.